justinwlin/Runpod-OpenLLM-Pod-and-Serverless/README.md

 ![alt text](GPU_POD.png)

-When using GPU Pod it often starts you up in /workspace.
-Just know you will need to go to '/app' is where I set the WORKDIR for all the files that come with the image.

 If you want to deploy on serverless it's super easy!
 Essentially copy the template but set the environment variable for the MODE to serverless. **Check to make sure the model repository names match up** as I might update template names, or you might be using a different model.:

 ![alt text](SERVERLESS.png)